-In Ealing 77.5% of the population is in employment, above the London average (73.8%) and the national average (74.4%).
+In Ealing 77.5% of the population is in employment, above the London average (74.6%) and the national average (75.9%).
 Employment rates in Ealing differ between females and males.
-Of the female population, 71% is in employment, broadly in line with regional and national figures, compared to 83.5% of the male population, around 6% above regional and national figures21.
+Of the female population, 77.1% is in employment, which is higher than regional and national figures, compared to 77.7% of the male population, which is slightly lower than regional and national figures20.